← Back to Stock Research

 Category 3: Customer/Supplier Concentration With Trends

-Not just percentages but trends over time.
-"69% from Apple, up from 58%" tells a different story than "significant customer concentration."
+I want trends over time, not just just percentages.
+"69% from Apple, up from 58%" tells me a different story than "significant customer concentration."

 Found in 18 of 50 companies.